Ottawa family anxiously awaiting reunification with relatives left homeless by earthquake in Turkey | CBC News

 A 'frustrating' wait

-The Hijazi family first submitted a private sponsorship application for Masri, his wife and two children in January 2020.
+The Hijazi family first submitted a private sponsorship application for their four relatives in January 2020.

+The Masri family had also escaped war in Syria and were in Turkey awaiting their immigration documents.

-To bolster their application, the Hijazis asked a family friend, Jane Logan, to act as co-sponsor.
+To bolster their application, the Hijazis asked family friend Jane Logan to act as co-sponsor.

 "It's very frustrating," Logan said.
 "We have people lined up to drive them to medical appointments, we have people lined up to enrol the children in school, we have people lined up who have small children who want to welcome them."